Abilene Truck Accident Lawyers

 When people's lives are irreparably harmed by a trucking accident, our Abilene truck accident lawyers help them rebuild.
 By holding truck companies accountable, we can fight for the money people need to get medical care, provide for their families, and replace the income they lost as a result of the crash.
 Our clients have won billions of dollars because Arnold & Itkin invests our resources into developing each case as much as possible.

-Call (888) 493-1629 or use our short online form to learn about your options.
-If we can help you, we cover the costs of your case from start to finish.
+Call (888) 493-1629 or use our online form to learn about your options.
+If we can help, we cover the costs of the case from start to finish.

 UPS & FedEx Truck Accident Lawyers

 FedEx and UPS are the leaders of the freight delivery industry.
 Collectively, their operations run a fleet of 210,000 vehicles and own 50 percent of the U.S. general freight industry market.
 Their practices and policies shape the industry—and in more than just influence.
 In 2014, the Center for Responsive Politics revealed that FedEx employed 51 lobbyists in Washington, 37 of whom once held positions in federal government.